mehra-deepak/blog/_posts/2020-04-04-env-variables.md

 So suppose Dodo was working on a project that used Python 3 but now his boss told him to work coherently on the second project that needs python 2, now every time he needs to switch between his work, it won’t be convenient for him to Uninstall his Python Version and Reinstall the one according to his usage.But Dodo is smart he makes use of Virtual Environment and creates two different Virtual Environment, one for the project using Python 3 and the other for the project that uses Python 2.
 This way his dependencies do not overlap, projects remain isolated and workflow becomes easy.
 Now that we have understood about Virtual Environment Let’s understand Python's Package Management System.

-Package Management: Before delving deeper into Package Management we should first understand what a package is, so no diplomacy keeping things simple Numpy is a package, Matplotlib is a package, Pandas is Package by definition a package is a collection of python modules wherein a module is a single python file.
+__Package Management__: Before delving deeper into Package Management we should first understand what a package is, so no diplomacy keeping things simple Numpy is a package, Matplotlib is a package, Pandas is Package by definition a package is a collection of python modules wherein a module is a single python file.
 So essentially and automatically Package management means being able to handle the packages effectively.
 Now, most of the python packages are stacked up at the Python Package Index (PyPI) and can be installed by making use of Package Managers, ‘pip’ is one of the most popular.